intermine/im-docs/docs/support/upgrade.rst

 .. code-block:: sh

   ~/git/flymine-bio-sources $ ./gradlew install

+Note the command is `./gradlew` instead of `gradlew`.
+Use the provided gradle wrapper instead of locally installed gradlew.
+This is to keep everyone using the same gradle version and prevent version conflicts.

 You will have to `install` your sources every time you update the source code to update the JAR being used by the build.